QR Codes Made Easy.

 FIELD GUIDE QR codes that get scanned A brand's practical handbook

 The tool makes the code.
 This makes sure people actually scan it.
-A short, no-fluff guide written for marketers, not engineers.
+A short guide for marketers, not engineers.

 • Where to place a code so it gets scanned, and where it gets ignored

-• Sizing and contrast rules that survive real-world printing
+• Sizing and contrast rules that hold up in print

 • How to track scans without renting a dynamic code (UTMs, done right)